 The magnetic signal is then picked up by a telecoil within a user’s hearing device and they will be able to hear with clarity.

-Situations that many of us take for granted such as meetings, classes, or trips to the theatre become an impossible feat for those with hearing loss, which affects 1 in 6 of the UK population.
+Situations that many of us take for granted such as meetings, classes, or trips to the theatre become an impossible feat for those with hearing loss, which affects approximately 48 million people in the United States.

 For someone wearing a hearing device, a hearing aid or cochlear implant), background noise is very often audible over the speaker or performer, impacting upon their experience.

 1 to 1 communication should be easy and natural, but instead, it can be a stressful activity which causes fatigue and embarrassment for those with hearing loss.
 Many people affected even choose not to visit till points or counters that are poorly provisioned.

 Technology can be put in place which allows you to realize the full potential of every interaction, resulting in happy customers and an enhanced reputation.
 There is also legislation that stipulates where hearing loops should be installed.
 In order to comply with recent regulations, you need to know what they say.

 We have been working closely with charities and advocates throughout the world for many years to promote the installation and use of Hearing Loops.

 Charities are often leading the call of people with hearing loss for the availability of accessible equipment and support.
 These charities aim to help people tackle the challenges that hearing loss can bring more easily, offering shared experiences, practical support and guidance.